cloudbuildlab/terraform-aws-vpc/examples/complete/README.md

 - Availability zones used
 - VPC ARN
 - IPv6 CIDR (empty in this example)
+- Route table IDs for each subnet type (when enabled)

 ## Notes

 - This example uses the ap-southeast-2 region
 - Some VPC endpoints are disabled as they are not supported in the ap-southeast-2-akl-1a availability zone
 - The NAT Gateway is configured as "single" for cost efficiency, but can be changed to "one_per_az" for high availability
+- Route tables can be disabled by setting `enable_route_tables = false` to manage them externally